top of page

 The analysis revealed a clear good‑news/bad‑news dynamic.

-• Innovative new products – A framework quantified advantages over legacy offerings, showing the new products were stronger than recognized.
+• Innovative new products – We built an analytic framework that quantified advantages over legacy offerings, and showed the new products were even stronger than recognized.

 • Weak Go‑to‑Market strategy – The company assumed clients would intuitively grasp the value and replace legacy products, but customers—unused to real innovation—remained skeptical.